itrapz/lead-api/README.md

 ```
 docker run -i grafana/k6 run - < test_script.js
 ```
-to test endpoint's load level
-btw, you can customize time and users in  test_script.js
+To test the load level of the endpoint, you can customize the duration and number of virtual users in test_script.js.

-if you have a problem with k6 package to run testing, install it with:
+If you encounter issues running the k6 package, you can install it using:
 ```
 brew install k6
 ```

-all testing data will be stored separately in lead_db_test database
+All testing data will be stored separately in the lead_db_test database.